apify/crawlee/docs/guides/getting_started.md

 2. Have NPM installed.
     - NPM comes bundled with Node.js so you should already have it.
 If not, reinstall Node.js.

-If you're not certain, confirm the pre-requisites by running:
+If you're not certain, confirm the prerequisites by running:

 ```bash
 node -v